 Attendance is a deal and a half for said fans, as well. $10 admission, a couple of bucks if you want to rent a chair—but there are bleachers with handy-dandy sunshades—and a concession stand providing tempting aromas.
 The store contains some really fun items, as well.

 As an added bonus, friendly volunteers are everywhere, to answer questions and shuttle people around in golf carts.

-Snowbird Baseball runs Feb.
-14-Mar.
-24, 2020, on the fields of both North Charlotte and South Charlotte Region Parks in Charlotte County, Florida.
+Snowbird Baseball swings into play annually, late February through late March, on the fields of both North Charlotte and South Charlotte Region Parks in Charlotte County, Florida.

 If you want your baseball in its purest, most possibility-laden form, you owe it to yourself to attend a Snowbird Baseball Classic game.

 Visit snowbirdbaseball.info for the full schedule of games and fields, and get on deck!